official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-2-0.md

 201. The FCO produced a more substantial paper on the unintended consequences of conflict for the region and beyond on 20 September (see Section 6.4).

-[^114] Public hearing, 8 December 2009, page 7.
+[^114]: Public hearing, 8 December 2009, page 7.
-[^115] Minute Miller to Manning, 21 February 2003, ‘Iraq: Intelligence Updates’.
+[^115]: Minute Miller to Manning, 21 February 2003, ‘Iraq: Intelligence Updates’.
-[^116] Minute Webb to PS/Secretary of State [MOD], 26 June 2002, ‘Iraq’.
+[^116]: Minute Webb to PS/Secretary of State [MOD], 26 June 2002, ‘Iraq’.
-[^117] Minute Drummond to McKane, 8 August 2002, ‘Iraq’.
+[^117]: Minute Drummond to McKane, 8 August 2002, ‘Iraq’.
-[^118] Minute Drummond to Manning, 30 August 2002, ‘Iraq: Unintended Consequences’ attaching Note
+[^118]: Minute Drummond to Manning, 30 August 2002, ‘Iraq: Unintended Consequences’ attaching Note

 298

-The Report of the Iraq Inquiry2  |  Decision-making within government

 202. Also attached to Mr Drummond’s minute was a “list of headings for future work” on unintended consequences, which included: “avoiding fragmentation of a failed state